thiagodefreitas/jenkins_config_example/README.md

 **This is only an example.
 If you want to use the cob-pipeline, fork this repository and rename it to 'jenkins_config'!**

-The later structure of your `jenkins_config` repository is like shown in this repository.
+The later structure of your `jenkins_config` repository will be like shown in this repository.